ericcornelissen/prototype-pollution-mitigation-tests/README.md

 Pollution] mitigation implementations in order to compare and contrast them.

-Test results are available in [RESULTS.md] (should be up-to-date) or can be generated manually using the `./run-tests.sh` script (provided Node.js v20.0.0 or later is available on the PATH).
+Test results are available in [RESULTS.md] (should be up-to-date) or can be generated manually using the `./run-*.sh` scripts.
+This requires an appropriate version of Node.js is available on the PATH, if not you can use `./container.sh` to create an ephemeral container in which you can run the tests.

 ## Mitigations